-The holistic healing guide covers information about healing mind body and spirit.
-Its pages also offer food for thought about nature vs nurture, choosing a practitioner, personal responsibility, allopathic and alternative medicine and much more.
+The holistic healing guide provides comprehensive information about wellness principles for mind body and spirit.
+Its pages also offer food for thought about self-care, nature vs nurture, choosing a practitioner, personal responsibility, allopathic and alternative medicine, and much more.

 Holistic healing is a broad term with varied meanings.
-Generally, it is the philosophy of promoting mind body spirit wellness for you as a whole person and not just focusing on parts of you that are out of balance.
+Generally, it is the philosophy of promoting mind body spirit wellness in a harmonious balance that suits the goals and desired lifestyle you want to create as a whole person.

 This approach is often thought of as a set of natural methods in hopes of curing an ailment.
 It is much more than that.
 I prefer to think of it as the path to wholeness.
-You explore and travel the path to reveal and enliven your true authentic Self.
+On this path, you explore, experiment, and adopt habits that reveal and enliven your true authentic Self.
 This you is at peace.
 It is calm, healthy, wise, compassionate and grounded in Truth and unconditional Love.
 It lives in harmony with self, nature and others.
 The journey is a continuing process of accepting and loving yourself and others in the healthiest of ways.

-Holistic healing puts the responsibility and power for your recovery and ongoing wellness in your hands.
+Holistic healing puts the responsibility and power for your self care, recovery, and ongoing wellness in your hands.
 This is empowering but may also feel scary or overwhelming.
-It is wise to work with a medical professional, healer or other expert, but ultimately you are responsible for choosing and implementing a wellness plan that works for you.
+At times, it is wise to work with a medical professional, healer or other expert, but ultimately you are responsible for choosing and implementing a wellness plan that works for you.

 This process of whole self healing is esoteric and also down to earth.
 The ultimate goal is to bring your mind and body back into balance and encourage your authentic self to shine through.
 This happens as you shed emotional and physical toxins and replenish yourself with what you need in the short term and over your lifetime.